DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 https://www.iascaled.com/store/ARD-DCCSHIELD

-It costs about $30 US.
+**It costs about $30 US.**

-And since it is a shield, you just stick it on top of an Uno or Mega, upload a sketch, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.
+And since it is a shield, you just stick it on top of an Uno or Mega, upload `DCCInspector-EX <../../download/dcc-inspector-ex.html>`_, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.

 *** Wiring and more info goes here ***

 Build It
 ----------

 Now things get fun.
 A DCC sniffer is a very simple device that contains only 2 or 3 simple sections.
 Tinkerers and Engineers will have no trouble cobbling one together or buying a board and soldering on a few parts.
+You don't even need anything other than an Arduino or an ESP32 if you connect to the signal pin of the DCC++EX Command Station instead of to the track.

+You will need to upload our `DCCInspector-EX <../../download/dcc-inspector-ex.html>`_ to whatever microcontroller you choose.

 .. figure:: ../../_static/images/tools/sniffer_block_diag.png
    :align: center